Skip to content

 System defaults are listed in Table of Query Options.

-See also Projects and Tables for more detail on the relationships between org, project, and table.
+See also Projects and Tables for more details on the relationships between org, project, and table.

 The HTTP Query API accepts query options with the header X-HDX-query-settings.
 In the case of duplicate HTTP headers (allowed by specification) later settings will take precedence.